-BT has a rich history of leadership pertaining to climate change which goes back over 25 years.
-And, after the United Nations body IPCC (Intergovernmental Panel on Climate Change) published its Global Warming Report in October 2018, the telecom giant declared its pledge towards becoming a net zero carbon emission business by 2045.
-In the context, BT had already set a target to curb its emissions by 87% by 2030.
-And, the target reportedly set BT on a path to help limit global warming to 1.5°C as recommended in the global warming report.
+BT has a rich history of leadership about climate change which goes back over 25 years.
+After the United Nations body IPCC (Intergovernmental Panel on Climate Change) published its Global Warming Report in October 2018, the telecom giant declared its pledge towards becoming a net-zero carbon emission business by 2045.
+In this context, BT had already set a target to curb its emissions by 87% by 2030.
+The target reportedly set BT on a path to help limit global warming to 1.5°C as recommended in the global warming report.

-Meanwhile, Chief Digital Impact & Sustainability Officer, Andy Wales stated that the IPCC report highlighted the urgency of the task that we all face in dealing with climate change.
-He added that they recently announced their pledge to become a net zero carbon emission business by 2045.
+Meanwhile, Chief Digital Impact & Sustainability Officer Andy Wales stated that the IPCC report highlighted the urgency of the task we all face in dealing with climate change.
+He added that they recently announced their pledge to become a net-zero carbon emission business by 2045.
 And, the recent renewable energy deals mark another important step in reaching their ambitious sustainability goals.
-Wales added that they hoped that by leading by example they would inspire others to take action and drive the transition to a low carbon economy.
+Wales added that they hoped that by leading by example, they would inspire others to take action and drive the transition to a low carbon economy.

-In 2017, BT had signed a separate agreement with npower to supply the rest of EE’s operations, which was inclusive of around 600 retail locations across the UK having 680GWh of renewable electricity.
+In 2017, BT had signed a separate agreement with Npower to supply the rest of EE’s operations, including around 600 retail locations across the UK having 680GWh of renewable electricity.

-In conclusion, BT’s commitment to reducing its carbon footprint would assist the Government in reaching its carbon reduction targets that are outlined by the Climate Change Act, which reportedly set a long-term target towards reducing emissions by 80% from a 1990 baseline by 2050.
+In conclusion, BT’s commitment to reducing its carbon footprint would help the Government reach its carbon reduction targets outlined by the Climate Change Act, which reportedly set a long-term target towards reducing emissions by 80% from a 1990 baseline by 2050.